hakandilek/play2-crud/README.md

 ### Associate Global settings

- * Change the `application.global` configuration key in the `conf/application.conf` file, aand use `play.utils.crud.GlobalCRUDSettings`:
+ * Change the `application.global` configuration key in the `conf/application.conf` file, and use `play.utils.crud.GlobalCRUDSettings`:

 ```
 ...